Starboard asks Yahoo to sell core business instead of Alibaba stake

 Yahoo's search and display ad businesses, which account for a lions shares of total revenue, has been struggling and Chief Executive Marissa Mayer's efforts to revive the business have yielded little results.

-Many analysts attribute little or no value to the business and say Yahoo's worth lies in its Asian assets: the Alibaba stake and a 35 percent stake in Yahoo Japan Corp.
+Many analysts attribute little or no value to the business and say Yahoo's worth lies in its Asian assets: the Alibaba stake and a 35 percent stake in Yahoo Japan Corp (4689.T).

-Yahoo's core business could attract private equity firms, media and telecom companies as well as firms such as Softbank Group Corp, SunTrust Robinson Humphrey's Robert Peck said.
+Yahoo's core business could attract private equity firms, media and telecom companies as well as firms such as Softbank Group Corp (9984.T), SunTrust Robinson Humphrey's Robert Peck said.

 The Wall Street Journal reported on Starboard's proposals earlier on Thursday.